 Any time a small business owner invests any amount of money into marketing, there is definitely a sense of this had better bloody work.
 There had better be a clear ROI.
 This can be tricky because the ROI in SEO can be fickle.

 There are no guarantees in the world of SEO.
+For business owners looking to learn more about how to implement a SEO strategy following proper practises, this resource can help.
+We have found a number of their insights important and practical for small business owners.
 If we told you to focus on one thing, you could accidentally undo all of your good work by ignoring another thing, or making a common SEO mistake.

 However, if you were to only focus on (and invest in) a few parts of SEO, these areas would probably give you the most impact.